Taught by Ed Decker

 To say that God is devoid of these attributes is to make Him far less than who He is.
 This is where many of the cults make their major mistake.
 Mary Baker Eddy, taught in Christian Science that God is merely a divine principle.

-The same is true with the Unity School of Christianity.
+The same with the Unity School of Christianity.
 They say He is merely an impersonal force.
-But a "divine principle" and an "impersonal force" never loved any- body.
+But a “divine principle” and an “impersonal force” never loved any- body.
 Only a personality can love.
 God, who created this world, can love because He is living and personal.
-It isn't something He learned to do.
+It isn’t something He learned to do.
 He always was God and He always had this nature.

 The Bible declares that God is the self-existent one.